boypt/simple-torrent/README.md

 ## Systemd example

-Below is an example of a service for Simple Torrent located in `/cloud-torrent`
+Below is an example of a service for Simple Torrent located in `/cloud-torrent` with `cloud-torrent` as user

 ```
 [Unit]